hafeezkhan909/Distribution-Shift-Lane-Perception/README.md

 ![Extract Features](https://raw.githubusercontent.com/hafeezkhan909/Distribution-Shift-Lane-Perception/55cdb24adb325f13e72e69dfaf63fa1bfc64c617/Extract%20Features.svg)

-3. **Calibration:** Establishes a "null distribution" of MMD values by repeatedly comparing the source features to random subsets of itself.
-This determines the threshold `τ` (tau) for shift detection.
+3. **Calibration:** We form a "null distribution" of MMD values by extracting the embeddings of the fixed source features and randomly sampled target features (we set it to 100 iterations in our experiments).
+Then, we select the threshold `τ` (tau) as the 95th (\(\alpha = 0.05\)) percentile to be determined as shift detection.

 ![Calibration Diagram](https://raw.githubusercontent.com/hafeezkhan909/Distribution-Shift-Lane-Perception/55cdb24adb325f13e72e69dfaf63fa1bfc64c617/Calibration.svg)